All Episodes

 Yeah.

-That's literally like the Magat.
+That's literally like the MAGA church.

 That would sort her out in no time.

-Who that wolf something woman, the the radical feminist.
+That wolf-something woman, the radical feminist.

-No, it was um oh some some some classic feminist.
+No, it was some classic feminist.

-Anyway, she got a right wing husband.
+Anyway, she got a right-wing husband.

-Wasn't that what Taylor Swift started to do recently as well.
+Wasn't that what Taylor Swift started to do recently as well?

 I'll tell you what she could do.